Frequently Asked Questions

 To determine your eligibility for summer aid, you must complete a FAFSA and OFAS's summer financial aid application.
 Summer is part of the current award year.
 Undergraduates must be enrolled for 6 or more credits and graduates must be enrolled for 4.5 or more credits.
 The summer application must be submitted by the deadline noted on the summer application.
 Late applicants will not be accepted.
-See "Who is eligible to receive financial aid?" for additional requirements.
+See "How to Apply for Financial Aid?" for additional requirements.

 Is it necessary for me to pay my bill if I am waiting for financial aid?